Written by: John Dalton

 After requesting that the offensive behavior stop, read your employer’s procedure for handling sexual harassment in the workplace and follow any available employer procedures for filing a complaint.

-Filing an internal grievance against the behavior is often a crucial step in preserving your right to remedies in a complaint.
-In fact, if you want your employer held accountable for the misconduct of a non-supervisor employee, client, contractor, or customer, you usually have to prove that you took advantage of your employer’s internal grievance procedures to no avail.
+Filing an internal grievance against the behavior is often crucial in preserving your right to remedies in a complaint.
+If you want your employer held accountable for the misconduct of a non-supervisor employee, client, contractor, or customer, you usually have to prove that you took advantage of your employer’s internal grievance procedures to no avail.

 If there is no grievance procedure at your work, submit a formal, written complaint to a supervisor or human resources.
 And if there is no human resources department or supervisor with whom you can speak freely, you have done what you can, and you should talk to an experienced attorney immediately.